PINTO0309/onnx-aec/README.md

 # onnx-aec

-**This real-time echo cancellation implementation using ONNX is unstable, and there is a problem that the voice after echo cancellation sounds distorted.
+~**This real-time echo cancellation implementation using ONNX is unstable, and there is a problem that the voice after echo cancellation sounds distorted.
 I am not familiar with voice processing, so I am struggling with this.
-I welcome any suggestions for improvement from those knowledgeable in audio processing.**
+I welcome any suggestions for improvement from those knowledgeable in audio processing.**~

+**This repository does not implement a solution to the issue of noise in the audio, but I solved it myself.**

 A playground for experimenting with acoustic echo cancellation using a microphone, speaker, and ONNX.